 - Is a maintenance contract required to receive technical support?

 - Is the software updated regularly and do they offer free assistance with uploads?

 - Does the vendor publish a regular newsletter offering tips and new information?

 Whether you decide to purchase an Electronic Health Record now or later, we encourage you to speak with as many experts and learn as much as you can before investing.

-FREE recording will be made available for 48 hours.
 Please leave any other questions or comments below.